SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_SFP6800+D.md

 # Imagine Communications SFP6800+D

-The **Imagine Communications SFP6800+D** driver combines a **serial** and **smart-serial** connection to monitor and configure the simple flexible processing card in an Imagine Communications frame.
+The **Imagine Communications SFP6800+D** connector combines a **serial** and **smart-serial** connection to monitor and configure the simple flexible processing card in an Imagine Communications frame.
 Alarm monitoring can be activated on all important parameters.

 It allows manual creation of DVEs for **Rx1**, **Rx2**, **Tx1** and **Tx2** cards connected to the slots of the device (only available in range 1.2.0.x).